deephdc/neural_transfer/README.md

 **Project:** This work is part of the [DEEP Hybrid-DataCloud](https://deep-hybrid-datacloud.eu/) project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 777435.

 This is an example of how to perform neural transfer.
 This module allows you to take the content of an image and reproduce it with a new artistic style using the style of a different image.
-The code is based on the [Neural transfer Pytorch example](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html) that implements the [Neural-Style algorithm](https://arxiv.org/abs/1508.06576) developed by Leon A. Gatys, Alexander S. Ecker and Matthias Bethge.
-This module returns either the new styled image or a pdf containing the two input images and the result image.<br/><br/>
+The code is based on the [Faster Neural Style Pytorch example](https://github.com/pytorch/examples/tree/master/fast_neural_style) that implements the method described in [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) developed by Justin Johnson, Alexandre Alahia and Li Fei-Fei.
+This module returns as a prediction either the new styled image or a pdf containing the input and the result image.
+You can also train a new network to have a add a new style.<br/><br/>

 <p align="center">
 <img src="./reports/figures/deep_examples.png" width="820">